timeplus-io/docs/docs/usecases.md

 ### S-JOIN-STREAMS: Querying multiple data streams in the same time {#s-join-streams}

 **Use Case:** Data keeps changing, and each type of changing data is a stream.
-It's a common requirement to query multiple kinds of data in the same time to enrich the data, get more context and understand their correlation.
+It's a common requirement to query multiple kinds of data at the same time to enrich the data, get more context and understand their correlation.

-For example, we want to understand how many minutes by average between the user books the car and start the trip.
+For example, we want to understand how many minutes on average between the user booking the car and starting the trip.
 The booking information in [bookings](#bookings) stream and [trips](#trips) stream contains the trip start time and end time

 ```sql
 SELECT avg(gap) FROM